 1948(5th of Iyar, 5708): In one of the most stirring moments in Jewish history David Ben-Gurion led the ceremony establishing the State of Israel.
 The British Mandate actually ended on

-State would not be declared on Shabbat, so it was done the afternoon
+not be declared on Shabbat, so it was done the afternoon before.
+Herzl's

 1948: Rebecca Affachiner “the Betsy Ross Of Israel” unfurled her homemade flag which she had made from a cut-up bed sheet on which she had sewn a six-pointed blue star and two stripes colored with a blue crayon.”
 (As reported by the Jewish Women’s Archive)